RanjGhosh/DiffusionMaps_VS_PCA/README.md

+# DiffusionMaps_VS_PCA
+*Manifold Learning on Curved Data*

-This project compares Diffusion Maps and Principal Component Analysis (PCA) as dimensionality reduction techniques on both synthetic manifolds and real-world data.
-Using Swiss Roll and S-Curve datasets, the code demonstrates how nonlinear structure can be recovered by Diffusion Maps—especially with a kNN kernel—while PCA struggles with curved manifolds.
+This project compares **Diffusion Maps** and **PCA** on nonlinear manifolds and real data.
+Using Swiss Roll, S-Curve, and the Breast Cancer Wisconsin dataset, it shows how geometry-aware embeddings outperform linear methods in both visualization and classification.

-The pipeline then extends to the Breast Cancer Wisconsin dataset, evaluating how PCA, full-kernel Diffusion Maps, and kNN Diffusion Maps affect downstream classification using a kNN classifier.
-The project visualizes embeddings, confusion matrices, eigenvalue spectra, runtime, and cross-validation accuracy.

-Key Features
+---

+## What’s Inside

-Synthetic manifold generation (Swiss Roll, S-Curve)
+- Swiss Roll and S-Curve manifold generation

-Full Gaussian and kNN-based Diffusion Maps
+- Full-kernel and kNN Diffusion Maps

-PCA baselines
+- PCA baseline

-2D embedding visualizations
+- 2D embedding visualizations

-kNN classification on embeddings
+- kNN classification on embeddings

-Confusion matrices, accuracy, and timing comparisons
+- Confusion matrices, accuracy, and runtime comparisons

-Application to real biomedical data (Breast Cancer dataset)
+- Breast cancer case study

-Eigenvalue spectrum and diffusion coordinates (ψ) analysis
+- Eigenvalue spectrum and diffusion coordinates (ψ)

-Goal

-To show how geometry-aware, nonlinear embeddings outperform linear methods like PCA on curved data, and how this translates into improved classification performance on real datasets.

-This repository serves as a compact, end-to-end study of manifold learning for both visualization and machine learning.
+---

+## Why It Matters

+PCA is linear and struggles with curved structure.
+Diffusion Maps preserve intrinsic geometry, producing cleaner embeddings and better downstream performance.

+This repo demonstrates how nonlinear embeddings improve both insight and model accuracy.